-Type of Scheduled bodies employer CABs and designating employers TABs Sub-type e.g. Local authorities, police, fire Colleges & universities Academies Open to new entrants Closed to nev entrants v (all) Typical risk categorisa Category 1 tion Category 2 or 3 Category 1 Category 1, 2 or 3 Category 1, 2 or 3 Category 1 Funding target Ongoing Ongoing Ongoing move g, but may towards < exit basis Ongoing Typical (range of) likelihood of success 70% 70% to 72% 70% Commensurate with risk profile/ covenant of individual employer Commensurat with risk profile covenant of individual employer • Maximum time horizon 17 years 17 years 17 years 17 years 17 years or average future working lifetim if less Primary rate approach The contributions must be sufficient to meet the cost of benefits earned in the future with the required likelihood of success at the end of the time horizon Secondary rate Default position of percentage of pensionable payroll, unless an alternative is agreed at the sole discretion of the Fund, based upon the individual circumstances of the employer (for instance, those with a known and expected decline in pensionable payroll) of surplus Winding- down of surplus may be permitted by the administering authority Contributions maintained at a floor equivalent to primary rate Winding- down of surplus may be permitted by the administering authority contributions (minimum of Winding-do may be per administerin g specific cir e.g. where place and guarantee in Winding- down of surplus may be permitted, depending upon length of contract term and/or funding level
+Type of employer Scheduled boo lies Bs and ng employers TABs Sub-type e.g. Local authorities, police, fire Colleges & universities Academies Open to new entrants Closed to new entrants v (all) Typical risk categorisa Category 1 tion Category 2 or 3 Category 1 Category 1, 2 or 3 Category 1, 2 or 3 Category 1 Funding target Ongoing Ongoing Ongoing move g, but may towards k exit basis Ongoing Typical (range of) likelihood of success 70% 70% to 72% 70% Commensurate with risk profile/ covenant of individual employer Commensurat with risk profile covenant of individual employer Maximum time horizon 17 years 17 years 17 years 17 years 17 years or average future working lifetim if less Primary rate approach nt to meet the cos d of success at the Secondary rate is agreed at the s rcumstances o ole discretion f the employe pensionable payro of the Fund, base of (for instance, the pe in pensionable ed upon the indi ose with a know vidual of surplus : Winding- down of surplus may be permitted by the administering authority Contributions maintained at a floor equivalent to primary rate Winding- down of surplus may be permitted by the administering authority contributions (minimum of Winding-do may be peri administerin g specific cir e.g. where place and guarantee in Winding- down of surplus may be permitted, depending upon length of contract term and/or funding level